maucaro/workstations-debian-desktop/README.md

 [Cloud Workstations](https://cloud.google.com/workstations/docs/overview) provides managed development environments on Google Cloud.
 A set of preconfigured images is available to use as-is or they can be customized for specific needs.
 In this project we opt for another option: building a custom image.

-This image consists of a Debian (Xfce) desktop that can be accessed with [Chrome Remote Desktop](https://support.google.com/chrome/answer/1649523) from any supported device.
-The gcloud CLI is also included.
+This image consists of a Debian (Xfce) desktop that can be accessed with and RDP client via [Xrdp](https://www.xrdp.org/) from any supported device.
+The gcloud CLI is also included in the image.

 In order to use this:
 - Clone this repo.